incremental-design/dev-boxes/MacOS/README.md

    You might have to enter your password to complete this installation.

+> [!TIP]
-   > [!INFO] a nix flake doesn't have to be on your local machine to be run.
+> a nix flake doesn't have to be on your local machine to be run.
 If you point nix to a flake anywhere on the internet, it will download and try to run it.

+> [!WARNING]
-   > [!WARNING] If this script finds a `flake.nix` in its current working directory, it will try to bootstrap nix darwin from that flake.
+> If this script finds a `flake.nix` in its current working directory, it will try to bootstrap nix darwin from that flake.
 MAKE SURE THAT the [`flake.nix`](flake.nix) is a valid nix-darwin flake.This script is for MacOS only.
 Do NOT run this on windows or linux!

 ```bash {"id":"01HXD2VRM11RWRR1S6EXYD2JV0"}
 #!/usr/bin/env bash